Championing a dynamic motion picture workforce in B.C. that is equitable, diverse and inclusive.

 Creative Pathways

 There is a lot to understand in the world of motion picture production so stay positive, alert and humble, be patient and curious, listen carefully and ask questions if you don’t understand how or why you are doing something.
-There no such thing as a silly question when you’re starting out, espeically when it relates to working safe on set.
+There’s no such thing as a silly question when you’re starting out, particularly when it comes to working safely.
+For a comprehensive introduction to the motion picture industry, the Motion Picture Industry Orientation Course (MPIO) is a recommended and required courses for permittee or membership status with the majority of the unions and guilds in B.C.

-To find work on set, look for possible opportunities in commercials, corporate videos, digital content, music videos, independent films, short films and student films.
 Volunteer work is invaluable when you don’t have work experience, as it helps build your resume and provides important contacts that may lead to paid work in the future.
 When job hunting and volunteering, it is important to understand what you are agreeing to, what your expected duties will be and who you will be working with.
 Whether you are working on set or in studio, get to know as much as you can about your role and the impact of production in order to be a positive representative for both production and crew.

 Resumes for the motion picture industry look different from a standard resume.
 If you are unfamiliar with the format, examples can be found on union websites in their permittee / membership sections and can be specific to the department of interest.
 Some positions will also require a portfolio or demo reel.
-Collect some good character and work references for your resume.
-Be sure to tailor your resume to the role, and highlight your relevant skills and certificates needed for the position.

 Be aware that the postings are not vetted by Creative Pathways and it’s wise to ask questions before committing to anything.
 Here are some examples of where you could start your job search:

-Bear in mind that many productions, including the larger, unionized productions do not accept unpaid volunteers and interns.
-There may be some production companies open to internship opportunities, and one place to start research can be the CMPA’s membership database.
-Alternatively, student and independent films, local independent filmmaker societies and film competitions can provide informal internships.
-Mentorships in motion picture are for the most part informal, however more established mentorship programs can become available through industry organizations.
-View the different communities you can become connected to and the organizations specific to each in this list below:
+Bear in mind that many productions, including the larger, unionized productions do not accept unpaid volunteers or shadowing opportunities.
+There may be some production companies open to more formalized internship opportunities, and one place to start research can be the CMPA’s membership database.

 You are Leaving - Icon